alexpira/ruxy/README.md

 - **reason**: if applicable for the protocol version, the textual reason following the status code
 - **headers**: a table whose values can either be strings or arrays of strings for repeated headers
 - **body**: the response payload, set only if **reply_lua_load_body** configuration is active

+### Lua remote server replacement

+While handling request and/or response can be used for modifiying an existing flow of data, Lua can also be used to replace entirely the remote server.
+That can be accomplished by specifying a path to a Lua script in the **handler_lua_script** action option.
+The provided script will be invoked *instead of* forwarding the request to the remote server.
+The global variable **request** will be filled as above, and the script must define a global variable **response** when ran.
+The produced response will be returned to the client.

+By using a Lua handler script, ruxy can act as a standalone HTTP server.

 ### Notes on AI training